bryanrscott/SB-Sample/training/session3/README.md

 ### MARKUP

 Today I really just want to everyone to do a practical as revision.
 In your directory create a market.md file.
 Put in a major heading of "Market Shopping" and under a smaller heading of saturday's date list 5 items that you could go to market for.
-Then commit your changes as <your name> market items.
+Then commit your changes as <strong>your name</strong> market items.

 Once some else has committed their market list, edit your market.md file to include a link to their market list.
 Commit your changes as <strong>your name</strong> market linkage.